facebook pixel

 • Depends on employee grade and company policy

-How CTC is Calculated?
+How is CTC (Cost to Company) Calculated?

 Companies calculate the total CTC or Cost to Company for an employee using this formula: